magomimmo/modern-cljs/doc/tutorial-08.md

 # Tutorial 8 - DOM manipulation

-In the [previous tutorial][1] we introduced the `domina.events` namespace to make our event management a little bit more Clojure-ish than just using CLJS/JS interop.
+In the [previous tutorial][1] we introduced the `domina.events` namespace to make our events management a little bit more clojure-ish than just using CLJS/JS interop.
 In this tutorial we're going to face the need to programmatically manipulate DOM elements as a result of the occurrence of some DOM events (e.g., `mouseover`, `mouseout`, etc.)

 ## Preamble